J-Wachs/Z21Dashboard/README.md

 ## Getting Started

-To run the Z21Dashboard application, you will need the .NET 9 SDK installed.
+To run the Z21Dashboard application, you will need the .NET 10 SDK installed.

 If you want to see and make your own version of Z21Dashboard, follow the steps below.
 If you just want to run the application and use it, then you will have to download the run-able verison.

 1. Clone the repository from GitHub.
-2. Open the solution file (`.sln`) in Visual Studio 2022 (Preview recommended for .NET 9).
+2. Open the solution file (`.sln`) in Visual Studio 2026.
 3. Ensure the `Z21Dashboard` project is set as the startup project.
 4. Run the application (press F5).